Haemonetics Corporation (HAE)

 Payables turnover = Cost of revenue (ttm) ÷ Payables

-A higher payables turnover ratio suggests that the company is paying off its creditors more quickly, which can be a favorable sign of strong liquidity and efficient management of working capital.
-Conversely, a lower payables turnover ratio may indicate that the company is taking longer to settle its payables, which could potentially strain its cash flow and relationships with suppliers.
+A high payables turnover ratio indicates that Haemonetics is paying off its suppliers more frequently within the year, which could suggest favorable liquidity and strong relationships with suppliers.
+Conversely, a low payables turnover ratio may imply that the company is taking longer to settle its accounts payable, which could result in strained relationships with suppliers or inefficiencies in managing working capital.